 Iran would defend itself against localized attacks but is unlikely to attempt massive counterattacks over such limited forays.
 A full-scale war that might bring other combatants into the clash would thus likely be prevented.
-I also project, at this time, that major military actions will be performed by the US US action would be more acceptable to the world community in general and Israeli involvement might bring other Muslim countries into the fray.
+I also project, at this time, that major military actions against Iran would be performed by the US US action would be more acceptable to the world community in general and Israeli involvement might bring other Muslim countries into the fray.
 Also, since the 2006 Hezbollah-Israel War in Lebanon which has shown that they are no longer invincible, Israel needs to be selective who they tangle with.

 A possible full-scale war directly involving the US could occur with Iran.
 However, Iran is big and tough as the Hezbollah - Israel war showed.
-In regards to Syria, America is less likely to get directly involved in a future Syrian war with the war in Afghanistan far from finished although Syria would also be a fairly soft touch, militarily.
+In regards to Syria, America is less likely to get directly involved in a future Syrian war with the war in Afghanistan far from finished although Syria would be a fairly soft touch, militarily.
 Additionally, a bloody revolution is going on in Syria and the political system there may soon drastically change (for good or bad!).

 Venezuela.
 Venezuela has lots and lots of oil.
 Even if you discount Venezuela's difficult-to-recover tar sand deposits, there is lots of oil in that country.
-And the gargantuan tar sand deposits themselves may some day be a tempting target to a nation like the US which will eventually run out of conventional crude oil and which should be able to develop the technology to handle the tar sands, particularly with all the research and development work underway on the somewhat similar oil sand deposits in Canada.
+And the gargantuan tar sand deposits themselves may some day be a tempting target to a nation like the US which will eventually run out of conventional crude oil and which would be able to develop the technology to handle the tar sands, particularly with all the research and development work underway on the somewhat similar oil-sand deposits in Canada.